Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos

+Regarding knowledge transfer setups, our benchmark is based on a widely applicable assumption: \textit{cross-dataset} transfer, while prior works address the in-dataset transfer, such as Charades-Ego's cross-view training~\cite{sigurdsson:cvpr18} and EPIC-KITCHENS' domain adaptation~\cite{munro:cvpr20}.
+This \textit{cross-dataset} assumption does not require strict alignment of the video capture setup between the source and the target data.

 \cref{tab:egoexo} shows the statistics compared to YC2.
 Our videos reach 11.3~\% of YC2 videos downloaded from YouTube.
 Our untrimmed videos have longer video and per-segment duration.
-Unlike the MMAC Captions~\cite{nakamura:mm21}, we provide caption annotations aligned to the YC2 to let models address the view gaps without considering the gaps in captions.
-We use the same vocabulary list as the YC2 and have close step sizes (7.7 in YC2 \vs 6.5 in EgoYC2 \vs 30.1 in MMAC Captions).
-We present other details in the supplement.
+Unlike the MMAC Captions~\cite{nakamura:mm21}, we provide caption annotations following the YC2 to let models address the view gaps without considering caption gaps.
+We use the same vocabulary list as YC2 and have close step sizes (7.7 in YC2 \vs 6.5 in EgoYC2 \vs 30.1 in MMAC). \eccvradd{We obtain user consent for data collection and release.}

-\tblcap \customparagraph{Transfer learning setup.} We use YC2 and EgoYC2 as the source and target data, respectively.
-We split the \egocap{} dataset into train and evaluation sets with 151 (964) and 75 (511) videos (step descriptions), respectively.
-To align both datasets, we re-split the YC2 dataset according to the \egocap{}'s split, where train and evaluation sets have 1,716 (13,324) and 75 (511) videos (step descriptions), respectively.
-The evaluation sets correspond to each other, and all the YC2 data that are not re-recorded in this work are included in the training set.

-\customparagraph{Time segment annotation.} Besides the annotations of step descriptions, we need to annotate the time segment of each step description (\ie, start and end time).
+\customparagraph{Time segment annotation} Besides the annotations of step descriptions, we need to annotate the time segment of each step description (\ie, start and end time).
 We propose automatic time stamp annotation using AR markers displayed on a virtual screen, as shown in \cref{fig:time}.
-We ask the participants to use their smartphone or tablet to see a step description in the transition of the steps.
+We ask participants to use their smartphone or tablet to see a step description in the transition of the steps.
 We show an AR marker on the screen once they confirm the next step.
-We postprocess a recorded video by detecting the displayed markers and segment it temporally.
+We postprocess a recorded video by detecting the displayed markers, and segment it temporally.
 This allows us to annotate the time segments without manually inspecting the entire video.